 - Sour cream or cashew cream, for serving

 - Heat a grill to medium high.

-- Wash the peppers, and clean the dirt from the portabella mushroom.
-Slice the peppers, onion, and mushroom into strips (if not using a grill pan or basket, chop into larger pieces).
-Mince 3 cloves garlic; separate and set aside 1 clove.
+- Wash the peppers, and clean the dirt from the portobello mushroom.
+Slice the peppers and slice the onion into thick strips.
+Slice the mushroom (if not using a grill pan or basket, chop into larger pieces).
+Mince the garlic (separate and set aside 1 clove minced garlic).

 - Drain and rinse the beans, and place them on a square of aluminum foil.
 Mix the beans with 1 tablespoon olive oil, the other clove diced garlic, 1 tablespoon fajita seasoning, and ½ teaspoon kosher salt.
 Fold up the sides of the foil to form a square packet.

 - Place the vegetables in a grill pan, then place it on the grill and cook for about 10 minutes, until tender, turning occasionally.
 (If not using a grill pan, place larger vegetable pieces directly onto the grill.)